Steve Nash: College career

-Although Nash's high school coach, Ian Hyde-Lay, sent letters of inquiry and highlight reels to over 30 American universities, Nash was not recruited by any university, until Santa Clara coach Dick Davey requested video footage of the young guard.
+Although Nash's high school coach, Ian Hyde-Lay, sent letters of inquiry and highlight reels to more than 30 American universities, Nash was not recruited by any university, until Santa Clara coach Dick Davey requested video footage of the young guard.
 After watching Nash in person, Davey said he "was nervous as hell just hoping that no one else would see him.
 It didn't take a Nobel Prize winner to figure out this guy's pretty good.
 It was just a case of hoping that none of the big names came around."
 However, Davey also told Nash he was "the worst defensive player" he had ever seen.

-Nash was awarded a scholarship by Santa Clara for the 1992–93 season.
-At the time, it had been five years since the Broncos appeared in the NCAA tournament.
-That changed when Nash led the Broncos to a WCC tournament title and an upset win over the No. 2 seeded Arizona in the first round of the NCAA Division I men's basketball tournament.
-In that game, Nash scored six straight free throws in the last 30 seconds of the contest.
-Although Temple defeated Santa Clara in the next round, the 1992–93 campaign was considered a successful one.
-However, the Broncos failed to sustain the momentum the following season and only managed a 5–7 record in the conference.
-The team rebounded in the 1994–95 season, with Nash being named Conference Player of the Year and the Broncos topping the WCC.
-Featuring the league leader for scoring and assists in Nash, the Broncos returned to the NCAA tournament, but Mississippi State defeated them.
+Nash received a scholarship by Santa Clara for the 1992–93 season.
+It had been five years since the Broncos made the NCAA Division I men's basketball tournament, but Nash led the Broncos to a WCC tournament title and an upset win over the No. 2-seeded Arizona in the first round of the 1993 tourney, sinking six straight free throws in the last 30 seconds.
+Santa Clara lost to Temple in the next round, but the season was considered successful.
+The next season, the Broncos managed only a 5–7 conference record.
+The team rebounded in the 1994–95 season, topping the WCC.
+Nash, who led the conference in scoring and assists, was named Conference Player of the Year.
+The Broncos returned to the NCAA tournament, but lost in the first round to Mississippi State.
 After the season, Nash contemplated turning professional and decided against it when he learned that he would probably not be considered as a first-round pick in the 1995 NBA draft.

 My heroes were Isiah Thomas, Michael Jordan, Magic Johnson.
 I think they were just so competitive and creative.
 Especially Isiah, he was somebody that wasn't very tall.
 He had played the game mostly on the floor and it made me feel that I could find a way to do the same.